chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 \- Geoffrey Hinton

 # When to use
-If you have developed an SNN model that has been carefully optimized for latency, but you're looking for even better performance, Dynamic Confidence can help.
+If you have developed an spiking neural network (SNN) model that has been carefully optimized for latency, but you're looking for even better performance, Dynamic Confidence can help.
 By integrating Dynamic Confidence at the output of your SNN model, you can reduce latency and spike counts by up to 50% on CIFAR-10 and 30% on ImageNet, without any impact on accuracy.

 # Why it is effective
 The reason that Dynamic Confidence work so well is becasue that Dynamic Confidence is a simple but super effective runtime optimization technique tailored for SNNs.
 It allows for varying simulation time steps for different input samples, rather than a fixed time step for all inputs.
 This means that Dynamic Confidence can provide quicker inference results for simple inputs and more reliable inference for challenging inputs by requesting longer simulation time steps.
 Overall, Dynamic Confidence's ability to adjust simulation time steps based on input complexity is what makes it so effective at improving SNN model performance.